datafibers/big_data_training/hive/README.md

 ### Purpose
 * Problem solving
+* Handling json with flexiable schema
 * SQL query skills

 ### Steps
-1. Create a external table called restaurant to refer the data retaurants.json [here](https://raw.githubusercontent.com/datafibers/spark_training/master/hive/retaurants/data/retaurants.json)
+1. Create an external table called restaurants to refer the data retaurants.json [here](https://raw.githubusercontent.com/datafibers/spark_training/master/hive/retaurants/data/retaurants.json).
+Note, each the json file may have ***different*** keys
-2. Write a query to display all the restaurant which is in the borough Bronx.
+2. Write a query to show total number of restaurant which is in the borough Bronx.
-3. Write a query to display the first 5 restaurant which is in the borough Bronx, how about skip first 5?
+3. Write a query to display the first 5 restaurant order by id which is in the borough Bronx, how about skip first 5 to show row 6 - 10?
-4. Write a query to find the restaurants who achieved a score more than 90, hint:Array
-5. Write a query to find the restaurants that achieved a score is more than 80 but less than 100.
+4. Write a query to find the restaurants that achieved a score which is not smaller than 80 and no bigger than 100.
-6. Write a query to find the restaurants that do not prepare any cuisine of 'American' and their grade score more than 70
+5. Write a query to find the restaurants that do not prepare any cuisine of 'American' and their grade score more than 70
-7. Write a query to find the restaurants which do not prepare any cuisine of 'American ' and achieved a grade point 'A' not belongs to the borough Brooklyn.
+6. Write a query to find the restaurants which do not prepare any cuisine of 'American' and achieved a grade point 'A' not belongs to the borough Brooklyn.
-8. Write a query to find the restaurants which belong to the borough Bronx and prepared either American or Chinese dish.
+7. Write a query to find the restaurants which belong to the borough Bronx and prepared either American or Chinese dish.

-9. Write a query to find the restaurant Id, name, borough and cuisine for those restaurants which belong to the borough Staten Island or Queens or Bronxor Brooklyn.
-10. Write a query to find the restaurant Id, name, borough and cuisine for those restaurants which are not belonging to the borough Staten Island or Queens or Bronxor Brooklyn.
+8. Write a query to find the restaurant Id, name, borough and cuisine for those restaurants which are not belonging to the borough Staten Island or Queens or Bronxor Brooklyn.
-11. Write a query to find the restaurant Id, name, borough and cuisine for those restaurants which achieved a score which is not more than 10.
-12. Write a query to find the restaurant Id, name, borough and cuisine for those restaurants which prepared dish except 'American' and 'Chinees' or restaurant's name begins with letter 'Wil'.
+9. Write a query to find the restaurant Id, name, borough and cuisine for those restaurants which prepared dish except 'American' and 'Chinees' or restaurant's name begins with letter 'Wil'.